mjz-smu/codelab_instructions/README.md

 #### Step 1

-In Cloud Shell, clone the PerfKitBenchmarker repository, and the PerfKitExplorer repository side-by-side.
+In Cloud Shell, clone the PerfKitBenchmarker repository, and the codelab repository side-by-side.